WordPress/gutenberg/packages/editor/README.md

 ### TextEditorGlobalKeyboardShortcuts

-Component handles the global keyboard shortcuts for the Text editor.
+Represents the TextEditorGlobalKeyboardShortcuts component.
+This component is responsible for handling global keyboard shortcuts in the editor.

-It provides functionality for various keyboard shortcuts such as toggling editor mode, toggling distraction-free mode, undo/redo.
+_Type_

+-   `EditorKeyboardShortcuts`

 ### ThemeSupportCheck